vdbst/standard/README.md

 ## Returns

-match statements will return the result of the handler.
-If nothing matches it will return undefined
+Match statements will return the result of the handler.
+If nothing matches it will return undefined:
 ~~~js
 const res = match(x,{});
 res // => undefined